On $NP \cap coNP$ proof complexity generators: The search problem and its S-T computability

 \item {\em solution}: any $i$ s.t. $\alpha_i \in \taut$. \end{itemize} The problem can be solved in the S-T model described in the Introduction.
 S, upon receiving an input, proposes his first candidate solution $i_1$.
 If it is correct T acknowledges it.
 Otherwise she sends to S a counter-example: an assignment falsifying $\alpha_{i_1}$.
 S then proposes his second candidate solution, using also the counter-example he learned in the first round, and the computation proceeds analogously for some number of rounds.

-Following \cite[Def.2.4.3]{k4} we define {\bf strong pps} to be extensions of EF (Extended Frege, cf. \cite{CooRec}) by a p-time set of tautologies as extra axioms (see \cite [Thm.2.4.4]{k4} for their nice properties).
+Following \cite[Def.2.4.3]{k4} we define a {\bf strong pps} to be an extension of EF (Extended Frege, cf. \cite{CooRec}) by a p-time set of tautologies as extra axioms (see \cite [Thm.2.4.4]{k4} for their nice properties).
 Every pps can be p-simulated by a strong one.

 {\bf Hypothesis (ST):} {\em There exists a strong pps $P$ such that $\mbox{DD}_P \notin \mbox{ST}[\pp, O(1)]$, $\pp$ standing here also for the class of p-time algorithms computing functions. }

 In fact, we do think that the hypothesis is true for all strong proof systems (which is equivalent to saying that it holds for EF, the Extended Frege proof system) but for the statement this apparently weaker formulation suffices.